korningf/arch-ops/dev-ops.md

 Build systems required a level of mastery usually relying on a build-master

-who knew the intricacaies of the dependencies and wrote the build scripts,
+who knew the intricacies of the dependencies and wrote the build scripts,

 that is all the arcane incantations required to produce consistent builds.